bonifield/logstash-to-splunk/README.md

 *this is where you will decide which index this token is written to upon being received*

+	Create a new index
+		Index Name: logstash
+		(leave rest defaults for this demo)
+		Save
-	Select Allowed Indexes --> click to "whitelist" indexes for this token (or create a new one via this panel, "logstash", for demo purposes)
+	Select Allowed Indexes --> click logstash to "whitelist" the index for this token

 click **Review** --> **Submit**